-The following sample intercessions can be used to unite the entire parish in praying for pregnant women in need and for the success of Walking with Moms in Need in the parish.
+The following sample intercessions can be used to unite the entire parish in praying for pregnant women in need and for the success of the Year of Service in the parish.
 These intercessions are appropriate for use in the Prayer of the Faithful during Mass, but can also be included in bulletins, newsletters, emails, and social media posts throughout the year.